|

 rocky boulders and outcroppings.

-immersion exhibit.
-This 10-acre lushly planted naturalistic environment
+immersion exhibit, this 10-acre lushly planted naturalistic environment

 showcases multiple species from around the world including hippos, rhinos,